justinw2211/fairplay-nil/README.md

 # 🏈 FairPlay NIL Platform

 A comprehensive Name, Image, and Likeness (NIL) platform for college athletes, brands, and collectives.
-Built with React, FastAPI, and Supabase to streamline NIL deal management and compliance tracking.
+Built with React, FastAPI, and Supabase to streamline NIL deal valuation, management and compliance tracking.

 ## 🚀 Quick Start